RomainReinert/TicTacToe/README.md

 # TicTacToe
 This work has been submitted in partial fulfillment of the requirements for the "Principles of Distributed Ledgers" course - MSc AI&ML of Imperial College London.
+The following instructions were given.
 ## Instructions
 You are given a decentralized application for a tic-tac-toe game.
 The game isn't yet functional, and we expect you to know the rules of the game.
 We hence ask you to please complete the missing parts, identified with `/*Please complete the code here.*/`.